Diesen Beitrag gibt es auch auf: Deutsch

 Instructions

-• In the meantime, add 2 tablespoons flour (from 500 g (4 cups + 2 tablespoons)) 1 tablespoon sugar (from 50 g (about 1.8 oz/ ¼ cup)) and yeast to the jar with lukewarm milk.
+- In the meantime, add 2 tablespoons flour (from 500 g (4 cups + 2 tablespoons)) 1 tablespoon sugar (from 50 g (about 1.8 oz/ ¼ cup)) and yeast to the jar with lukewarm milk.
 Stir well and let the mixture stand for 10 minutes.
 The yeast mixture will become foamy and bubbly after 10 minutes.
+Remove the jar with milk – butter mixture from the microwave and let cool.

 Notes